-§ 109.710 Disinfectant residual in the distribution system.
+§ 109.710.
+Disinfectant residual in the distribution system.

-(a) A community water system using a chemical disinfectant or that delivers water that has been treated with a chemical disinfectant shall maintain a minimum disinfectant residual [acceptable to the Department shall be maintained] throughout the distribution system [of the community water system] sufficient to assure compliance with the microbiological MCLs and the treatment technique requirements specified in § 109.202 (relating to State MCLs, MRDLs and treatment technique requirements).
-[The Department will determine the acceptable residual of the disinfectant considering factors such as type and form of disinfectant, temperature and pH of the water, and other characteristics of the water system.]
-The minimum disinfectant residual shall be 0.2 mg/L measured as free chlorine for systems using chlorine, 0.2 mg/L measured as total chorine for systems using chloramines, or another level approved by the Department for systems using an alternate oxidizing disinfection treatment.
+(a) UNTIL (EDITOR'S NOTE: THE BLANK REFERS TO 1 YEAR MINUS 1 DAY AFTER THE EFFECTIVE DATE OF THIS FINAL-FORM REGULATION.), A community water system using a chemical disinfectant or that delivers water that has been treated with a chemical disinfectant shall maintain a minimum A disinfectant residual {acceptable to the Department shall be maintained} throughout the distribution system {of the community water system} sufficient to assure compliance with the microbiological MCLs and the treatment technique requirements specified in § 109.202 (relating to State MCLs, MRDLs and treatment technique requirements).
+[The Department will determine the acceptable residual of the disinfectant considering factors such as type and form of disinfectant, temperature and pH of the water, and other characteristics of the water system.-] The minimum disinfectant residual is 0.2 mg/L measured as free chlorine for systems using ehlorine, 0.2 mg/L measured as total chorine for systems using ehloramines or another level approved by the Department for systems using an alternate oxidizing disinfection treatment.